secretstartups/handbook/leadership/compensation-review-conversations/index.html.md

 * Avoid making future promises (For example: “In the next review, I will get you a large adjustment.”)

-* The FY23 Total Rewards Statement includes a section on unvested equity shares.
+* The FY24 Total Rewards Statement includes a section on unvested equity shares.
 You and your direct report can use the [compensation calculator](https://comp-calculator.gitlab.net/) to review the total potential value of these shares.
 This is an important piece of the overall Total Rewards package at GitLab and we want to make sure team members have visibility into the potential value.
-[This video](https://youtu.be/ooWIfdsK5ho) is great to share with your team members when discussing the potential value of equity; it is also embedded into the compensation calculator linked above.
 It is important to note that all team members may perceive equity value differently based on their local tax implications, country of residence, or other factors.

-* The FY23 Total Rewards Statement also includes a section on Benefits where team members can use the Compensation Calculator to review the value of Remote Benefits, General Benefits, and Entity-Specific benefits.
+* The FY24 Total Rewards Statement also includes a section on Benefits where team members can use the Compensation Calculator to review the value of Remote Benefits, General Benefits, and Entity-Specific benefits.

 ## Compensation Conversations Scenarios